 Mr. Hunt.
 At this juncture, no. I was only aware that, I think mine was PB2.
 This is when I first went in in 1949 or 1950.
-I think that was Qutfit.
+I think that was For Bryan s Outfit.

 Mr. Baron.
 Colonel Pash described the charter of PB7 as giving PB7 responsibility for such other functions as the six other units didn't perform.